Pull to refresh

 Overview

-For the first time since Nuremberg, an international tribunal exists to prosecute heads of state for the crime of aggression.
-Thirty-six countries and the European Union signed the agreement Friday in Chisinau, Moldova.
+For the first time since Nuremberg, a tribunal exists to prosecute heads of state for the crime of aggression.
+Thirty-six countries and the European Union signed the founding agreement on May 15 in Chisinau, Moldova.

 Why it matters